gtn/exaport/README.txt

 // (c) 2016 GTN - Global Training Network GmbH <office@gtn-solutions.com>
 //
-// Exabis Competence Grid is free software: you can redistribute it and/or modify
+// Exabis ePortfolio Block is free software: you can redistribute it and/or modify
 // it under the terms of the GNU General Public License as published by
 // the Free Software Foundation, either version 3 of the License, or
 // (at your option) any later version.